Eustaquio122/CV/README.md

 _Volunteer_
 Worked as a volunteer in the following contexts:

-- 2016/2017 - 2018 - Present: St. Mungo's.
+- 2016/2017 and 2018 - Present: St. Mungo's.
 Outreach volunteer at a charity for homeless people.
 - 2001 – 2004: University Students Union Bar
 - 1998 – 2001: Summer basketball camps, organised by the club I played for.
 Performed various duties (welcoming and signing in participants, supporting them during activities, preparing and distributing food);
 - 1999/2000: Local council nurseries.
 During the summer, these nurseries would take the kids to the beach every day for a fortnight and, as a volunteer, I supported the carers in various tasks throughout the day.